 So it is with being in Christ.
 I am enclosed by him.
 And so where he is, I am as well.
 And his experience also, in a sense, becomes my experience.
 I will look at both of these later on.
 But what is significant here is that, as a follower of Jesus, I am not an independent agent.
 I am included in something much greater than just myself.

 Romans 8:1 is an example of the usage of this expression.
 Paul says that “there is now no condemnation for those who are in Christ Jesus.”
-Because of our position in Christ, we do not face the condemnation that was due us, and that will come to the world.
+Because of our position as believers, we do not face the condemnation that was due to us, and that will come to the world.
 It is not because of anything I do or am.
-It is simply because I am in Christ.
+It is simply because I am in Jesus.

 Coming into Christ

-Another related term to being in Christ is being a part of the body of Christ.
+Another related term to being in Christ is being a part of his body.
 When I come into Christ, I am made a part of his body.
-In 1 Corinthians 12:13, as Paul is discussing the body of Christ, he says that “we were all baptized by one Spirit so as to form one body.”
-It is the work of the Holy Spirit who baptises, or immerses me into the body of Christ.
+In 1 Corinthians 12:13, as Paul is discussing the body, he says that “we were all baptized by one Spirit so as to form one body.”
+It is the work of the Holy Spirit who baptizes, or immerses, me into the body of Christ.

 Finally, in Ephesians 1:13 Paul tells the believers, “you also were included in Christ when you heard the message of truth, the gospel of your salvation.
 When you believed, you were marked in him with a seal, the promised Holy Spirit.”
-Paul expresses this in a two part action.
+Paul expresses this in a two-part action.
 Hearing the message, and believing it.
-When we do we are marked ‘in Christ’ with the Holy Spirit.
+When we do we are marked with the Holy Spirit.

 Abiding in Christ